wearebraid/vue-formulate/README.md

 required prop `name` which creates the form’s key in the vuex store.

-All `formulate-element` components nested inside a `<formulate>` component will automatically be commit mutations directly to the store.
+All `formulate-element` components nested inside a `<formulate>` component will automatically commit mutations directly to the store.
 The store becomes a live representation of all your form’s values.

-The `formulate-element` component is a powerful component handles field generation
+The `formulate-element` component is a powerful component which handles field generation.

 ### Validation Rules

-There are several built in validation methods and you are easily able to add your own.
+There are several built-in validation methods and you can easily add your own as well.

 Rule      |  Arguments
 ----------|---------------